fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 1. **Platform services**: Platform services are built upon [Red Hat Hyperconverged Infrastructure (RHHI)][rhhi].
 It provides LOC core services each deployed in one or more virtual machines.
-2. **Storage services**: Storage services are built upon Ceph.
-It provides capability to manage Ceph cluster up to xx.
+2. **Storage services**: Storage services are built upon Red Hat Ceph Storage (RHCS).
+It provides the capability to manage a Ceph cluster up to xx.
-3. **Cloud services**: Cloud is built upon Red Hat Openstack.
+3. **Cloud services**: Cloud is built upon Red Hat Openstack Platform.

 ## Platform services {#platform-services}

 Platform services provide administrative functions to support operation of the Open Cloud.
-This includes management of software life cycle, automation, list of artifacts such as ISO images and qcow images, and new server discovery.
+This includes management of software life cycle, automation, storage of artifacts such as ISO images and qcow images, and new server discovery.